Frequently Asked Questions/FAQ

 NEW!
 What is Evolution?

 Evolution is the act of your character getting closer to the true nature of his powers and abilities.
 It functions as a significant boost to one's current capabilities and allows one to exceed the limit imposed by nature and one's body.
-It would not be an exaggeration to say that the increase is around 200% of its base value.
+It would not be an exaggeration to say that the increase is around 200% of its base value for a student.
 Evolution makes use of "Evolution Points" (EP for short) to evolve your character.

 However, there are several points one need to pay attention to when using Evolution: